 If a parent or member of staff has concerns or questions about safe care and practice procedures or behaviour they consider as inappropriate, including between staff members, they are urged to see the manager at the earliest opportunity.
 Management will challenge inappropriate behaviour in line with the supervision/ disciplinary or whistleblowing procedures.
-If the concern relates to the manager and/or nursery owner then parents should contact Ofsted 0300 123 1231 or First Response team 0800 1313 126.
+If the concern relates to the manager and/or nursery owner then parents should contact Ofsted 0300 123 1231 or Staffordshire Children's Advice and Support Service team 0300 111 8007.

-This policy was adopted on Signed on behalf of the nursery Date for review 09/2021 Alison Shipton 09/2022
+This policy was adopted on Signed on behalf of the nursery Date for review 09/2022 Alison Shipton 09/2023